raul23/pyebooktools/README.rst

 In order to use the parameters found in the configuration file ``config.py``, use the `--use-config`_ flag.
 Hence, you don't need to specify a long command-line in the terminal by using this flag.
+See the `edit`_ subcommand to know how to edit this configuration file.

 Most parameters are not required and if nothing is specified, the default values defined in the default config file ``default_config.py`` will be used.